Sofia-Bourdon/Botanica-Essentials/README.md

 - Users can also access "Best Sellers", with products chosen by Botanica Essentials' staff based on perceived popularity.

-**User Registration feature:**
+**User Registration feature**

 <img width="1512" alt="login_page" src="https://github.com/Sofia-Bourdon/Botanica-Essentials/assets/112895499/2ba4d82a-41b9-4061-9996-824d42d60247">

 <img width="1512" alt="log_out_page" src="https://github.com/Sofia-Bourdon/Botanica-Essentials/assets/112895499/f4e065dc-77ec-475f-b13d-b71fd48f23df">

-- The login and register page links can be found inside the dropdown that is displayed when the user icon inside the navbar is clicked
+- The login and register page links can be found inside the dropdown that is displayed when the user icon inside the navbar is clicked.

 - The registration page contains a form for email, username, and password submission.
 After clicking 'sign up', users are redirected to a verification email page, informing them of a verification email sent to their address.